 Why is mobile commerce important?

-Mobile devices are the most common online browsing tools in 2020.
+Mobile devices are the most common online browsing tools.
 Moreover, two-thirds of the world’s population own mobile devices, and there are more phones than people in the world.
 When analysing various internet shopping statistics, m-commerce seems to be taking over.
 Also, the fact that there are so many mobile users in the world proves that there’s a huge pool of potential m-commerce shoppers that are yet to be approached.

 What’s the difference between ecommerce and m-commerce?

 When it comes to the difference between these two terms, it would be most accurate to say that ecommerce is an umbrella term.
 M-commerce is just one of many forms of ecommerce.
 In other words, while every form of m-commerce is ecommerce, not every instance of ecommerce is m-commerce.
 This is one of the reasons mobile commerce stats should sometimes be analysed and interpreted independently.

 The origin of mobile commerce can be traced back to 1997 when these services were first delivered.
 The first m-commerce form was quite interesting.
 New Coca-Cola vending machines were installed in Helsinki, Finland, and they accepted SMS text messages as a payment method.
 The majority sees this as the dawn of m-commerce.
 It is also quite logical to see how trends in mobile commerce progressed from this point onward.